 5- Yellow with a Dash of Purple

-How To Paint Your Old Bedroom Armoire to Look New?
+How to Paint Your Old Bedroom Armoire to Look New?

 If you are refinishing an outdated armoire using paint, the key to a beautiful finish comes down to preparing the material first.

+Even if you have no experience painting furnishing before, as long as you prepare it beforehand, you will love the results.
 Making sure that the surface of the armoire is grime-free and smooth is a task that will pay off by the time the paint has dried.

+There is practically no limit regarding the type of paint you can use to paint an armoire.
+Latex paints are water-soluble, meaning they wash easily off brushes and don’t have quite as pungent a smell as oil-based paints.
 That said, oil paints tend to create a finish that is much more durable and better at hiding brush strokes than is possible with latex paint.

 Whatever you choose, you can follow the steps below to prepare the armoire for painting:

 Step 1- Put a quality drop cloth under the armoire to protect the floor from paint splatters or spills.

 Step 2- Using a screwdriver, remove the doors and the hardware.
 Put them on a different drop cloth.
 Also, remove the drawers and arrange them on the drop cloth with the fronts facing up.